 The Mutianyu Section of the Great Wall is 43 miles (70 km) northeast of Beijing.
 In light traffic, it takes about one and a half hours to reach the drop-off point.

 Construction of the Mutianyu Section of the Great Wall began during the Northern Dynasties period (386-581) and was restored by Ming emperors between 1368-1644.
 It historically provided a northern border to Beijing and is connected to Juyongguan Pass in the west and the Guibeikou Section of the Great Wall in the east.

 - 1.4 miles (2,250m) long

 - 26 feet (7-8m) high and 20 feet (4-6m) wide

 - Group tours - Many Beijing hotels offer tickets to group tours to the Great Wall.
 Make sure you know which section you are visiting before you book.
 The way this works is that a group tour will pick you up and drop you from your hotel but there will be tourists from multiple hotels on the tour.

 - Tourist buses go out to the Wall from different locations in Beijing.
 If you are interested in taking public transportation, ask your hotel to help you navigate Beijing transportation to and from the Great Wall.

-- Taxi hire - you can bargain with a taxi driver to take you to the Wall and then wait for you and bring you back.
+- Taxi hire - You can bargain with a taxi driver to take you to the Wall and then wait for you and bring you back.
 This can be tricky if you have no idea how much to ask.
-Again, I recommend asking your hotel concierge to help you bargain with the taxi.
-It should certainly be less expensive than hiring a private car.
+Again, ask your hotel concierge to help you bargain with the taxi.
+It should be less expensive than hiring a private car.